-Many people who get an industrial piercing find it fairly painful to sleep on, and cartilage piercings, like this one, do have a tendency to flare up, getting sore and inflamed even after being completely healed.
+Many people who get an industrial piercing find it fairly painful to sleep on.
+Cartilage piercings like this one, do have a tendency to flare up, becoming sore and inflamed even after being completely healed.
 You can prevent additional pain by keeping the piercing clean and avoiding injury to it.

 What Factors Can Affect Industrial Piercing Pain?

 There are a few things that can make the pain of an industrial piercing lesser or worse.